Corionis/ELS/artifacts/document/ideas.md

  not known at the beginning of a VolMonger run.
  * A directory of only one collection or the other will be modified between mongings.
-   - If a .volmonger exists on both it is a conflict
+   - If a volmonger.json exists on both it is a conflict
    - Conflicts are logged for re-run
  * To monge two operational systems will require one to use a collection file for the target system configured from its own connection perspective, e.g. drive letters, etc.

-## Use Cases
- * Add new content from source
-   - Automatically synchronized, default behavior
- * Deletes, very rare.
-   - A .volmonger extension on a Publisher directory with no content indicates the directory should be deleted.
- * Changes of existing file(s)
-   - Different image, subtitles ... any file
-   - Cannot trust dates
- * Moves do not matter, this is location inspecific with a library

 ## Collection File